State and Local Policy Database

 Overview

 The State of Minnesota currently requires local jurisdictions to comply with the Minnesota Energy Code.
-The state based the Minnesota Energy code on the 2012 International Energy Conservation Code (IECC) for residential buildings and 2018 IECC for commercial buildings.
+The state based the Minnesota Energy code on the 2012 IECC for residential buildings and 2018 IECC for commercial buildings.
 Minneapolis does not have the authority to set its own building energy code, but actively advocates to the state for more stringent codes.
 To learn more about the Minnesota building energy code requirements, please visit the State Policy Database.

 Commercial

-Commercial properties must comply with the Minnesota Energy Code.
-The city’s zEPI score for their commercial energy code is 52.5.
+Commercial properties must comply with the Minnesota Energy Code based on the 2018 IECC.
+The city’s zEPI score for their commercial energy code is 52.50.

 Residential

-Residential properties must comply with the Minnesota Energy Code.
-The city’s zEPI score for their residential energy code is 51.9.
+Residential properties must comply with the Minnesota Energy Code based on the 2012 IECC.
+The city’s zEPI score for their residential energy code is 55.45.

 The city has not adopted solar-ready requirements for commercial or residential buildings.
-Minneapolis allows solar use in all zones.
-The city is SolSmart Gold designated.
+However, Minneapolis is SolSmart Gold designated and allows solar use in all zones.

 Low-energy use requirements